CalCOFI/rCRUX/README.md

 # Output .csv files are automatically created at this path based on the arguments passed to get_blast_seeds
 # Note that using default parameters only 1047 hits are returned from NCBI's primer blast.
-# Modifying defaults can* increase the number of returns by orders of magnitude, see below. *sequence availability for a given taxid is a limiting factor.
+# Modifying defaults can* increase the number of returns by orders of magnitude, see below. *sequence availability in NCBI for a given taxid is a limiting factor.
 ```

 **rcrux_blast**
+Searches are based on randomly sampling unique taxonomic groups for a given rank present in the get_blast_seeds output table.
+For example, the default is to sample one read from each genus.
+The user can select any taxonic rank present in the get_blast_seeds output table, and should choose a rank that can be feasably run in their environment (e.g. 20K + reads are too memory intensive for many laptops), and provide the user sufficient resolution.
 ```
 seeds_path <- '/my/rCRUX_output_directory/12S_V5F1_primerTree_output_with_taxonomy.csv'
 # this is output from get_blast_seeds